TheDragonary/RetroAchievements-Checker/README.md

 ## Output
 The script will:

-- Scan all ROM files in the ROM directory
+- Scan all ROM files in the ROMs directory
 - Calculate their hashes
 - Query the RetroAchievements API
 - Report whether each ROM matches a supported game